SummaryRead the full fact sheet

-Recent cases from Aireys Inlet on the Surf Coast and the Geelong suburb of Belmont suggest that these are emerging areas of local transmission.
+Recent cases from Aireys Inlet on the Surf Coast and the Geelong suburb of Belmont, as well as Essendon, Moonee Ponds and Brunswick West in inner Melbourne, suggest that these are emerging areas of local transmission.
 Two cases were identified in residents in Aireys Inlet and two in Belmont during 2019, with no known travel to an endemic area.
-The risk of transmission in these areas is considered low
+The risk of transmission in these areas is considered low.

 Diagnosis of Buruli ulcer